Cap-go/capacitor-social-login/docs/setup_google.md

    - Click "Create"
      ![](./assets/google_cons_web_app_create.png)

-   - Copy the client ID, you'll use this as the `webclientId` in your JS/TS code
+   - Copy the client ID, you'll use this as the `webClientId` in your JS/TS code
      ![](./assets/google_cons_copy_web_client_id.png)

 3. Now, you SHOULD be ready to use the login.
 Here is how you use it from typescript.